aleksandrbazhin/just_another_serial_logger/README.md

 - add settings for different serial connection parameters
 - add builds for differnet systems

+If you are looking for binaries check releases.
 If you are interested in some functionality, make an issue!